radwij/Simple-HTML-Calculator/README.md

-# Pemrograman-Web-Week-3
+# Simple Calculator
-simple calculator with html and javascript
+using html, css and javascript